tellowai/admin-api/TEMPLATE_STRUCTURE_UPDATE.md

 - Workflows are stored as JSON in the `clip_workflow` table for flexibility
 - The new structure is more modular and easier to extend with new workflow types
 - All database operations use transactions to ensure data consistency
 - Both image and video templates can now have complex processing workflows
+- Bulk archive operations are optimized for performance with large numbers of templates